SebKuzminsky/pd-sink-box/README.md

 ```

 Note: We solder individual wires rather than using the connector on the
-screen, because the connector comes out the side and interferes with
+screen because the connector comes out the side and interferes with the
-the case wall.
+case wall.

 ## Lid